bihealth/bih-cluster/bih-cluster/docs/connecting/ssh-basics.md

 # SSH Basics

-This document gives an introduction to SSH for Non-Techies.

 ## What is SSH?
 SSH stands for **S** ecure **Sh** ell.
 It is a software that allows to establish a user-connection to a remote UNIX/Linux machine over the network and remote-control it from your local work-station.

 Let's say you have an HPC cluster with hundreds of machines somewhere in a remote data-center and you want to connect to those machines to issue commands and run jobs.
 Then you would use SSH.

 ## Getting Started
 ### Installation
 Simply install your distributions `openssh-client` package.
 You should be able to find plenty of good tutorials online.
 On Windows you can consider using [MobaXterm (recommended)](../connecting/ssh-client-windows.md) or [Putty](https://www.putty.org/).

 ### Connecting
 Let's call your local machine the client and the remote machine you want to connect to the server.

 You will usually have some kind of connection information, like a hostname, IP address and perhaps a port number.
 Additionally, you should also have received your user-account information stating your user-name, your password, etc.